catseye/Chrysoberyl/article/HTML5 Installations.md

 *   launch-command: launch({ container: document.getElementById('installation'), initialOption: "count-down.oxcart" });
 *   inline-description: right
 *   online @ [catseye.tc](https://catseye.tc/ix/Oxcart)

-This is a web-based interpreter for the continuation-passing concatentive programming language [Oxcart][].

 Technically, it is `Language.Oxcart` (the reference implementation of Oxcart, written in [Haskell][]) compiled to [Javascript][]